TheKataLog/DevExperts/README.md

 9. Prepare a container diagram
 10. Prepare additional component diagrams to focus on key solution components
 11. Document as ADRs the decisions we made throughout the entire process
+12. Prepare a deployment diagram
+13. Prepare a high-level cost estimate

 We used [Miro](https://miro.com/) as a tool for drawing and collaboration.

 We used [Coda](https://coda.io/) to prepare the documentation.

 We had one week to design the architecture, so we conducted a multiple brainstorming sessions, as well as daily sync-up meetings.

 This is how our Miro board looks like: